polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 Yesterday: Revisited Lesson 1 Introduction to Cloud-Native Fundamentals and Lesson 2 Architecture Consideration for Cloud Native Applications.
 Read, and implemented project data lake.
 Today: Sleep 😪 for recovery and join tonight's study JAM to midnight!
 Jam with everyone 🤩 to midnight!
 Filled out the study JAM form 🌟!
 blocker: The huge wave of want to fall into sleep near the midnight 😴

+Day 15 - Sprint 2:
+Yesterday: Participated in study jam.
+Today: Join Webinar: Cloud Security - AWS as a Case Study with Adeyemi at 1:00 AM.
+Revisiting Lesson 3 Container Orchestration with Kubernetes.
+Blocker: None